gennyble/gennyble/README.md

 Hello!
 I'm Genevive and my pronouns are they/them.
 I like to write small tools and toys in hopes of bettering the lives of those who use them.
-My langauge of choice is Rust but I feel like I can handle myself in Javascript, Java, and C, amung others.
+My language of choice is Rust but I feel like I can handle myself in Javascript, Java, and C, amung others.

 I like getting email!
 If you want to chat you can reach me at [gen@nyble.dev](mailto:gen@nyble.dev).
 I very much like exploring people's websites.
 If you do, too, you can find mine here: <https://nyble.dev>

-I write a lot of small tools for the comamnd line, here are some of my favorites:
+I write a lot of small tools for the command line, here are some of my favorites:
-⬡ A binary file markup langauge and compiler, [Hext][hext]
+⬡ A binary file markup language and compiler, [Hext][hext]
 🖼 A simple to use command line tool for converting images [towebp][towebp]
 ➠ [rnprefix][rnprefix] for removing common filename prefixes, like an album name
 🗚 Command line image scaler [neam][neam]